• Skip to main content

 • Add it to other dishes like casseroles or savory smoothies to add flavor and nutrients.

-• Dehydrate it to use as bone broth powder.
+• Dehydrate it to make bone broth powder.

 Storage